-If you are the owner of one of the models subjected to this recall and were injured from the faulty seat belt, you should speak with the lawyers at Johnson // Becker.
-Financial compensation may also be available to you by filing a lawsuit.
-We offer a Free Case Evaluation and would be honored to speak to you.
+If you are the owner of one of the models subjected to this recall and were injured from the faulty seat belt, you may want to speak with the lawyers at Johnson//Becker.
+We are currently accepting new auto defect lawsuits across the country, and you may be entitled to financial compensation.

 We offer a Free Case Evaluation.
 Please contact us using the form below or by calling us at (800) 279-6386.

 We would be honored to speak with you and respond promptly to every inquiry we receive.